Skip to main content

 • Supports different video qualities (adaptive streaming)

 This is a hard interview problem.
 Focus on video processing pipeline, CDN architecture, and adaptive streaming.
-Don’t try to cover everything—pick 2-3 areas to go deep.
+Don’t try to cover everything — pick 2-3 areas to go deep.
+The key differentiator: video streaming is fundamentally a bandwidth and storage problem, not a compute problem.
+Netflix delivers 100+ Gbps globally.
+The entire system is designed around moving bytes efficiently from origin to screen with minimal buffering.

 Step 1: Requirements